 If you’re still planning your bucket-list, first time trip to New Orleans make sure to take advantage of our many trip planning tools including Xplorit virtual tours.
 This is a great resource for checking out a few of New Orleans’ most famous landmarks, restaurants, hotels and attractions before you actually experience them.

 Yoga might not be unique to New Orleans, but doing down dogs in City Park’s Besthoff Sculpture Garden certainly is.
-Yoga in the park is just one of the many offerings, attractions and activities that you can get lost in.
-From the New Orleans Museum of Art to the free sculpture gardens, City Putt and the newly added Louisiana Children’s Museum, there’s plenty to experience at City Park.
+Yoga in the park is just one of the many offerings, attractions, and activities that you can get lost in.
+From the New Orleans Museum of Art to the sculpture gardens and City Putt, there’s plenty to experience at City Park.

 The perfect outing for families, couples, or just a group of animal-lovers is a trip to the Audubon Zoo.
 Lions to lemurs, and elephants to anteaters all call Audubon home.